thecoddiwompler/SQL-Practice/iqsql.md

 14. Last Person to Fit in the Bus
 15. Manager with at least 5 direct reportees
 16. Mismatched IDs
+17. Missing Invoices
-17. Odd and Even Measurements
+18. Odd and Even Measurements
-18. Onboarded Cities
+19. Onboarded Cities
-19. Qualifying Criteria
+20. Qualifying Criteria
-20. Travel Analytics
+21. Travel Analytics